 (Gogrix.com) The Montana Grizzlies pulled off perhaps the biggest win in program history and one of the biggest upsets in FCS history as UM marched into Seattle and came away with a 13-7 win over the #20 Washington Huskies to open the season Saturday.

 The game, a defensive showcase for the Griz, will go down in history as just the sixth FCS win over a ranked FBS opponent in the last 40 years.

-Montana held the high-powered Husky offense to just 65 rushing yards and came away with three interceptions at key moments to hold UW off the scoreboard for three qarters after they scored on the opening drive of the game.
+Montana held the high-powered Husky offense to just 65 rushing yards and came away with three interceptions at key moments to hold UW off the scoreboard for three quarters after they scored on the opening drive of the game.

 Offensively, hometown QB Cam Humphrey orchestrated two second-half scoring drives highlighted by a diving four-yard rushing touchdown of his own, after struggling in the first half.
 The 10 fourth quarter points proved the difference maker as the Griz put the Huskies in a kennel for the first time in over a hundred years.

 The win improves Humphrey to 6-0 as a starter at Montana.
 It also marks the Grizzlies’ first win over a Pac-12 opponent since 1996, when Montana defeated Oregon State in Corvallis 35-14.

 For head coach Bobby Hauck, who earned his 99th career victory as head coach at UM, the belief his Grizzlies could pull off the improbable was always there.

 “That was certainly a good win for our team.
 I like our team.
 I’ve felt good about our team through the whole offseason.
 They were ready to play.
 They felt like they could win the game,” said Hauck.